Dannyboi026/Fully-responsive-Modern-Restaurant-Application/README.md

 # Restaurant Landing Page

-## Introduction
-This is a code repository for the corresponding video tutorial.
-In this video, we're going to build a Modern UI/UX Restaurant Landing Page Website

 - React Functional components and their reusability
 - React file and folder structure
 - Fundamental CSS properties to master flex & grid